 -

-Imaging scans (X-rays or MRI) to detect joint inflammation
+Imaging scans (X-rays, MRIs, ultrasounds) to detect inflammation or damage

 -